hex0cter/git-amend/README.md

-    -n, --author-name=<name>         Author name for all commits -c, --committer=<email>          Committer email for all commits -m, --committer-name=<name>      Committer name for all commits -s, --shuffle                    Whether to shuffle the commit date (default: no) -f, --from=<date>                Date of the first commit -t, --to=<date>                  Date of the latest commit -v, --verbose                    Verbose mode
+    -n, --author-name=<name>         Author name for all commits -c, --committer=<email>          Committer email for all commits -m, --committer-name=<name>      Committer name for all commits -C, --commit-hash=<hash>         The hash of git commit that needs to be updated -s, --shuffle                    Whether to shuffle the commit date (default: no) -f, --from=<date>                Date of the first commit -t, --to=<date>                  Date of the latest commit -v, --verbose                    Verbose mode
+    -V, --version                    Print version
     -d, --dry-run                    Dry run without executing the actual command.
 ```